+How AUTOGEN Works

-How AUTOGEI Works The system next runs AUTOGEN to evaluate your hardware configuration and estimate typical work loads.
+The system next runs AUTOGEN to evaluate your hardware configuration and estimate typical work loads.
 AUTOGEN then sets system parameters, the sizes of page, swap, and dump files, and the contents of VMSIMAGES.DAT.
 When AUTOGEN finishes and you reboot, the installation procedure is complete.

+AUTOGEN Messages

-AUTOGEN Messages The installation procedure displays messages similar to the following: AUTOGEN will now be run to compute the new SYSGEN parameters.
+The installation procedure displays messages similar to the following:

+AUTOGEN will now be run to compute the new SYSGEN parameters.
 The system will then shut down and reboot, and the installation or upgrade will be complete.

-After rebooting you can continue with such system management tasks as: Decompressing the System Libraries Configuring DECnet Using SYS\$MANAGER:CLUSTER_CONFIG.COM to create a VMScluster Creating FIELD, SYSTEST and SYSTEST_CLIG accounts if needed 81 81 81 81 81 81 81 81 81 81 81 81 81 8 AUTOGEN-I-BEGIN, GETDATA phase is beginning.
-AUTOGEN-I-NEWFILE, A new version of SYS\$SYSTEM:PARAMS.DAT has been created.
+After rebooting you can continue with such system management tasks as:

+Decompressing the System Libraries Configuring DECnet Using SYS\$MANAGER:CLUSTER CONFIG.COM to create a VMScluster Creating FIELD, SYSTEST and SYSTEST CLIG accounts if needed

+%AUTOGEN-I-BEGIN, GETDATA phase is beginning.

+%AUTOGEN-I-NEWFILE, A new version of SYS\$SYSTEM: PARAMS.DAT has been created.
 You may wish to purge this file.

-AUTOGEN-I-END, GETDATA phase has successfully completed.
-AUTOGEN-I-BEGIN, GENPARAMS phase is beginning.
-AUTOGEN-I-NEWFILE, A new version of SYS\$MANAGER:VMSIMAGES.DAT has been created.
+%AUTOGEN-I-END, GETDATA phase has successfully completed.

+%AUTOGEN-I-BEGIN, GENPARAMS phase is beginning.

+%AUTOGEN-I-NEWFILE, A new version of SYS\$MANAGER:VMSIMAGES.DAT has been created.
 You may wish to purge this file.

-AUTOGEN-I-NEWFILE, A new version of SYS\$SYSTEM:SETPARAMS.DAT has been created.
+%AUTOGEN-I-NEWFILE, A new version of SYS\$SYSTEM:SETPARAMS.DAT has been created.
 You may wish to purge this file.

+%AUTOGEN-I-END, GENPARAMS phase has successfully completed.

+%AUTOGEN-I-BEGIN, GENFILES phase is beginning. %SYSGEN-I-EXTENDED, DKA200:[SYS0.SYSEXE]PAGEFILE.SYS;1 extended

+%SYSGEN-I-EXTENDED, DKA200: [SYS0.SYSEXE] SWAPFILE.SYS;1 extended

+%SYSGEN-I-CREATED, SYS\$SYSROOT:[SYSEXE]SYSDUMP.DMP;1 created

-AUTOGEN-I-NEWFILE, A new version of SYS\$SYSTEM:SETPARAMS.DAT has been created.
-You may wish to purge this file.
-AUTOGEN-I-END, GENPARAMS phase has successfully completed.
-AUTOGEN-I-BEGIN, GENFILES phase is beginning.
-SYSGEN-I-EXTENDED, DKA200: [SYS0.SYSEXE] PAGEFILE.SYS;1 extended SYSGEN-I-CREATED, SYS\$SYSROOT: [SYSEXE]SYDUMP.DMP;1 created 81 AUTOGEN-I-REPORT, AUTOGEN has produced some informational messages which have been stored in the file SYS\$SYSTEM:AGEN\$PARAMS.REPORT.
+%AUTOGEN-I-REPORT, AUTOGEN has produced some informational messages which have been stored in the file SYS\$SYSTEM: AGEN\$PARAMS.REPORT.
 You may wish to review the information in that file.

-81 81 AUTOGEN-I-END, GENFILES phase has successfully completed.
-AUTOGEN-I-BEGIN, SETPARAMS phase is beginning.
+%AUTOGEN-I-END, GENFILES phase has successfully completed.

+%AUTOGEN-I-BEGIN, SETPARAMS phase is beginning.